dunnjed/cns3060-dunnjed/project-4/README.md

 is lower than 15, starting with the one that is closest to 15 and then reading down until I get to the one that is furthest from track 15.
 I achieve this by reading all of the tracks into two separate vectors, one containing all of the tracks greater than
 15 and the other containing all of the tracks lower than 15.
 I then sort these two vectors and visit all the tracks in the appropriate order.
-I'm not sure of the compolexity of the sorting algorithm that the STL uses for the sort function.
+I'm not sure of the complexity of the sorting algorithm that the STL uses for the sort function.
 But visiting all of the tracks after they are sorted is O(n) complexity.